theREALdebater/eclat/doc/eclat/building.md

 -----------------------------------------------------------------------------------------------
 ## Module Products {#modprod}

-The purpose of a _module product_ is to generate one or more [modules](../pxcr/modules.md) which have [exports](../pxcr/modules.md#elem).
-The exports are declared in the source text.
+The purpose of a _module product_ is to generate any kind of PXC [module](../pxcr/modules.md) other than those of a [plugin](#plugprod) or [program](#progprod).

-A module product has no assemblies, and no main procedure.
+A module product has no partitions, and no main procedure.
+Its [exports](../pxcr/modules.md#elem) of the module are explicitly declared in the source text.

-Each module being generated includes all the PXC code corresponding to all the subroutines explicitly exported by that module, together with all the code corresponding to the downward closure of the subprograms called by those subroutines, plus all the data explicitly exported.
+The module being generated includes:

+ * all the PXC code corresponding to all the subroutines explicitly exported by that module, together with

+ * all the code corresponding to the downward closure of the subprograms called by those subroutines, plus

+ * all the data explicitly exported.

 ......

+A library which is configured to build one or more module products is called a _module library_.

+Typically, a module library's main or only purpose will be to build one module product.
+It is possible (but unusual) for a library to serve more than one purpose, or to be configured to build more than one product.
+Such libraries are termed _hybrid libraries_.

 ### Module Class Checking

-Each generated module is checked against the [module class definition](../pxcr/mcd.md) file, for every module class that the module is in.
+The built module is checked against a [module class definition](../pxcr/mcd.md) file, for every module class that the module is (configured to be) in.
 Every export in the module must match a corresponding export definition in the MCD, and there must be no remaining unmatched exports in the MCD.

 .....

+If the MCD does not exist, ECLAT generates a skeletal MCD, .....

 ### Initialisation

-For any module being generated, there will be a set of library-level non-generic packages with initialisation code.
+For the module being built, there will be a set of library-level non-generic packages (but including instantiations of generic packages) with initialisation code.

 ?????in which at least
 one subprogram is included in the set of all the subroutines explicitly exported by that